Click below to listen to Episode 45 – What You Need To Know About Medicare

 Mary Jo: Not at all.
 I think we’ve covered a lot and hopefully our listeners found some great value there, and hopefully they’ve got more questions and we can help facilitate that for them.
 So Brooks, thank you so much for joining us.

 You’re listening to Christian Financial Perspectives.
 Join us next week as we explore what God’s word says about money.
 Don’t forget, you can sign up for our free newsletter on ciswealht.com or give us a call at 877-71-TRUTH.
 That’s 877-718-7884.
 To make sure that you don’t miss any of our podcasts regarding the truth about money, make sure to subscribe to Christian Financial Perspectives at christianfinancialpodcast.com for free.
 If there are any specific topics you would like to hear more about, we would love to hear from you.

 That’s all for now, until next week!

-Brooks Boyd and Senior Savings Organization are not affiliated with CIS Wealth Management Group.
+Brooks Boyd and Senior Savings Organization are not affiliated with Christian Financial Advisors.
 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the hosts, Bob Barber and Mary Jo Lyons.
 Bob and Mary Jo do not provide tax advice and encourage you to seek guidance from a tax professional.
-Investment advisory services offered through Christian Investment Advisors Inc. DBA CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors Inc. DBA Christian Financial Advisors, a registered investment advisor.